Procedure Guide ·Pyometra Surgery ·2026

 1What are the signs of pyometra in cats?

-Watch for lethargy, loss of appetite, increased thirst and urination, fever, vomiting, swollen abdomen, and vaginal discharge (in open pyometra).
-Closed pyometra has no discharge, making it harder to detect — the cat just seems increasingly sick.
-Symptoms usually appear 2-8 weeks after a heat cycle.
+Watch for lethargy, loss of appetite, increased thirst/urination, fever, vomiting, swollen abdomen, and vaginal discharge (open pyometra).
+Closed pyometra has no discharge - harder to detect.
+Cat just seems sick.
+Symptoms appear 2-8 weeks after heat cycle.

 2Can pyometra be treated without surgery?

 Medical management with prostaglandins exists but is risky and only used in breeding cats.
-Surgery is the standard treatment.
-Medical treatment doesn't prevent recurrence — pyometra will likely return after the next heat cycle.
+Surgery is standard.
+Medical treatment doesn't prevent recurrence - pyometra returns after the next heat cycle.

 3How quickly does pyometra become dangerous?

-Pyometra can become life-threatening within 24-48 hours.
-A closed pyometra can rupture and cause septic peritonitis.
-If you suspect pyometra, see a vet the same day — it's a true emergency.
+Pyometra becomes life-threatening within 24-48 hours.
+Closed pyometra can rupture causing septic peritonitis.
+See a vet the same day - it's a true emergency.

 4How long does it take a cat to recover from pyometra surgery?

-Most cats are hospitalized for 1-3 days with dramatic improvement within 48 hours.
+Most cats are hospitalized 1-3 days with dramatic improvement in 48 hours.
 Antibiotics continue 7-14 days at home.
-Full recovery takes 1-2 weeks once the source of infection is removed.
+Full recovery: 1-2 weeks after infection source is removed.

 5Can spayed cats get pyometra?

-It's extremely rare but possible if a small piece of uterine tissue was left behind during spaying (called a stump pyometra).
-This is very uncommon with modern surgical techniques.
-For all practical purposes, spaying eliminates pyometra risk completely.
+Extremely rare but possible if uterine tissue is left behind (stump pyometra).
+Uncommon with modern techniques.
+Spaying eliminates pyometra risk completely.

 6At what age does pyometra usually occur?

-Pyometra can occur at any age in unspayed cats but is most common in middle-aged to older cats.
+Any age in unspayed cats, but most common in middle-aged to older cats.
 Risk increases with each heat cycle.
-Cats that have never been pregnant are at higher risk due to repeated uterine lining thickening.
+Cats never pregnant face higher risk from repeated uterine lining thickening.

 7Does pet insurance cover pyometra surgery?

-Yes, most accident and illness policies cover pyometra as a medical emergency.
-The 14-day illness waiting period must have passed.
-Pre-existing reproductive conditions may be excluded.
-Some policies have breeding-related exclusions.
-Pyometra surgery is one of the strongest arguments for insuring unspayed cats early.
+Yes, most accident and illness policies cover pyometra as a medical emergency after the 14-day waiting period.
+Pre-existing reproductive conditions may be excluded, and some have breeding-related exclusions.
+Strong argument for insuring unspayed cats early.

 Marcel Janik, founder of RealVetCost